opendatadiscovery/odd-platform/docs/configuration-and-deployment/odd-platform.md

 {% endtab %}
 {% endtabs %}

-## Authentication
+## Enable security

 While ODD Platform doesn't have its own registration and authentication process, it supports several third-party authentication mechanisms as well as an absence of authentication at all.
-You can define what mechanism to use by setting `auth.type` variable.
+To define what mechanism to use, set `auth.type` variable.

-### Authentication: Disabled
+By default, the authentication option is disabled:

 {% hint style="info" %}
-**`auth.type`** variable must be set to **`LOGIN_FORM`**
+**`auth.type`** variable must be set to **`Disabled`**
 {% endhint %}

 No additional settings are required.